With more than 200 million daily users, Discord is one of the most popular team chat apps on the market.

 However, several concerns have come to light recently.

-For one, Discord introduced end-to-end encryption for voice and video calls only in 2024.
+What’s more, Discord introduced end-to-end encryption for voice and video calls only in 2024.
 This is a step in the right direction, but E2E protection has been an industry standard for years, and Discord has been slow to introduce changes.

 Notably, this encryption doesn’t cover group chats and direct messaging, which leaves text conversations vulnerable in case of a data breach.